microsoft/azure-maven-plugins/webapp-maven-plugin/README.md

 Goal | Description
 --- | ---
-`webapp:deploy` | Deploy a docker container image to an Azure Web App based on your configuration.<br>If the specified Web App does not exist, it will be created.
+`webapp:deploy` | Deploy artifacts or docker container image to an Azure Web App based on your configuration.<br>If the specified Web App does not exist, it will be created.

 ## Usage